6 to 12 months baby food chart PDF

 Track every food as you go

-Use the built-in checklist to mark off each food your baby tries.
-Track allergens, log reactions, and see exactly what's left to explore — all in one place.
+Use the checklist to mark off each food your baby tries.
+Whether you are working through breakfast ideas for your 8 month old or recipes for your 9 month old, track allergens, log reactions, and see what is left to explore.

 Go further with the app